 The Gem of the West features over 15 unique exhibits focusing on the history and heritage of Coaldale and surrounding area.

-- Enjoy the unique features of our building, a former Mennonite Brethren Church built in 1939, which today is a designated Alberta Historic Resource.
+Enjoy the unique features of our building, a former Mennonite Brethren Church built in 1939, which today is a Registered Historic Resource.

 New in 2018: see the wedding dress worn by Elizabeth Bruce when she married William Anderson in 1912, part of our new short term exhibit celebrating historic clothing and accessories.

 New in 2019: Visit our re-designed exhibit in tribute to the New Club Cafe, featuring the original counter and benches which furnished the cafe and on which the names of cafe patrons can still be seen carved into the wood.
 This will be a long-term exhibit.

 New in 2022: Explore our newly rejuvenating the indigenous exhibit space.
 Incorporating new information boards and another interactive video element.
 Our goal is to have this project completed by May before we open for the season (May 21st)

 There are no upcoming events at this time.